Instamojo/instamojo-java/README.md

 ##### Optional
 1. Description:  Short description of the order (max 255 characters).
 If provided, this information is sent to backend gateways, wherever possible.
-2. Webhook URL: Full URL to which webhook is made post transaction.
+2. Webhook URL: Full URL to which webhook call to be made post transaction.

 ### Get details of a Payment order by order id
 ```Java